 Climbing plants grow especially strongly in the spring months - and can quickly produce a small jungle in your garden.
 It is better to take action early and to bring them under control with climbing frames or aids.
 There are many different types of these plants, and their names give an indication as to how they climb.

 This type does not need a climbing frame at all and can climb walls by itself with its adhering roots.
 The best-known examples of this type are ivy and wild vines.
-Even if most of these plants do not need any aids, it is usually still a good idea to give them a little support when they are starting out in the form of a wire system.
+Though most of these plants do not need any aids, it is usually still a good idea to give them a little support when they are starting out in the form of a wire system.

 These plants, such as the universally popular clematis, entwine their movable appendages around objects to gain a hold.
 Use a trellis to help them produce an attractive, controllable growth.

 This type develops long, pliant shoots and they anchor themselves with their thorns wherever they can get enough grip.
-The best-known examples are almost certainly rambling roses.
+The best-known examples are rambling roses.
 Horizontal wires or rods can be used to guide them to where they are wanted.